core-hacked/SimpleLoader-Revamped/README.md

 + Made form movable when dragging panel
 + Added minimize and Close buttons to the panel.
 + Added PictureBox and Text to the Panel.
-+ Ported to .NET 7 WPF from .NET 5 WinForms
++ Ported to .NET 7 from .NET 5.
 ```

 ## Dependancies: